jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 ---

 I make my week plans in Notion (and I’ve made a video you can find on YouTube about that).
 Mainly, I note the following items down for each week.
 Having manually put a plan together helps me to keep the items for that week top of mind.
-When stu! is top of mind, I stay all the more intentional in advancing them.
+When stuff is top of mind, I stay all the more intentional in advancing them.

 In my week plan, I’m sure to include: